openbmc/libmctp/docs/bindings/vendor-ibm-astlpc.md

 |  0x01   | Tx Begin    |
 |  0x02   | Rx Complete |
 |  0xff   | Dummy Value |

-### KCS Status and Control Sequences

-The KCS status flags and command set govern the state of the protocol, defining the ability to send and receive packets on the LPC bus.

 #### Host Command to BMC Sequence